You can do many things to earn a living, and driving a truck is one of them.

 This vehicle type is easy to use as it does not have extra rear controls.
 Moreover, it also requires the least heavy lifting compared to other truck types.
 Generally, a dry van driver does not have to worry about loading and unloading freight.

-Most truck drivers start their careers with a dry van because driving it has the least amount of requirements.
-If you are above the age of 18 and are willing to obtain a CDL, you can drive a dry van in the future.
+Most truck drivers start their careers with a dry van because driving it has the fewest requirements.
+If you are over 18 and willing to obtain a CDL, you can drive a dry van in the future.
 Individuals meeting these requirements should consider applying for truck driver jobs in Los Angeles.

 Freight Hauler